avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 cholera.

 .. figure:: GlobalDistribution.jpg
-  :width: 550
+  :width: 650

   The global distribution of the bacterium *V. cholerae*, including representatives of many different lineages of *V. cholerae*, including both the current pandemic lineage (7PET), as well as other many other lineages, which are not pandemic-causing/epidemic-causing.
+Triangles indicate where *V. cholerae* was detected.
 The studies shown here are actually only a small fraction of the studies published for certain areas and should guide as an example.
 Image credit: `Lutz et al 2013`_.

 While 7PET appears to have evolved to become a human pathogen (`Feng et al 2008`_, `Chun et al 2009`_, `Hu et al 2016`_, `Mutreja & Dougan 2020`_), the other current lineages of *V. cholerae* are non-pandemic/non-epidemic lineages.
 These non-pandemic/non-epidemic lineages of *V. cholerae* are often found in brackish water or saltwater in association with shellfish